Conference 2026

 Conference room: Zernike, ground floor

-This session focuses on female-centric healthcare technology design and the importance of representation in healthcare data and product development.
-Using medical wearables and personalized monitoring technologies as examples, the workshop explores how women’s physiological diversity and underrepresentation in datasets influence healthcare innovation and outcomes.
+The workshop focuses on female-centric healthcare technology design and representation in healthcare data and design, using medical wearables and personalized monitoring technologies as examples.
+The session will explore how women’s physiological diversity and changing health needs can influence healthcare technology development, usability, and outcomes, followed by an interactive discussion around meaningful improvements toward more inclusive and personalized healthcare technologies for women.

 Conference room: Ernst, first floor